tracytrangvu/Homework-Project-14/README.md

 5. Which number class of status codes represents errors?
 - [400..499] :: Client errors && [500..599] :: Server errors
-7. What are the two most common request methods that a security professional will encounter?
+6. What are the two most common request methods that a security professional will encounter?
+- GET and POST requests

 7. Which type of HTTP request method is used for sending data?
+- POST Request

 8. Which part of an HTTP request contains the data being sent to the server?
+- Request Body

 9. In which part of an HTTP response does the browser receive the web code to generate and style a web page?
+- Response body

 #### Using curl

 Answer the following questions about `curl`:

 10. What are the advantages of using `curl` over the browser?
+- Its ability to be flexible and complete complex tasks.

 11. Which `curl` option is used to change the request method?
+- -X --request

 12. Which `curl` option is used to set request headers?
+- -H --header

 13. Which `curl` option is used to view the response header?
+-curl -i command

 14. Which request method might an attacker use to figure out which HTTP requests an HTTP server will accept?
+- Options

 #### Sessions and Cookies